Sweet or savory crepes aren’t something you have to save for special occasions. Here’s an easy crepe recipe to make anytime for your family.

 Can I freeze crepes?

 Yes!
 To freeze, stack crepes, placing a sheet of plastic wrap, parchment, or wax paper between them, wrap stack in plastic wrap, and place in a freezer bag.
 Use within three months.
-To reheat, warm in a buttered skillet.
+To reheat, warm in a lightly-buttered skillet.
 Fill and serve.

 Are non-stick pans safe?